 It’s my safe place!

-Nick is a practising solicitor who has lived in Norfolk for most of his life.
+Nick is our chair of Trustees.
+He is a practising solicitor who has lived in Norfolk for most of his life.
 He is a valuable member of the board being able to cast a legal eye over how and what we are doing at board meetings.

 What does Nick love about The Hamlet?